Northern Pride RLFC: Barlow Park

 The Pride's home ground is Barlow Park, corner Scott & Severin St, Parramatta Park, in Cairns.

-The playing field is 114 metres long (100 metres of field plus two 7-metre in-goal areas) by 68 metres wide.
-The venue has a capacity of 15,000, which includes 1,700 seats (mostly undercover) in a stand on the northern side of the park.
-The stand was constructed in 1987, with an extension added in 2003.
-Further upgrades are proposed to enable the venue to be used for preliminary soccer matches in the lead up to the 2032 Olympic games, with construction due to start in 2025.
+Barlow Park was opened in 1987 with a playing field 114 metres long (100 metres of field plus two 7-metre in-goal areas) by 68 metres wide.
+The 1987 grandstand was extended in 2003, giving a capacity of 15,000, which includes 1,700 seats (mostly undercover) in a stand on the northern side of the park.
+The facility was floodlit for night games with four towers providing 620 lux.
+The car park accommodated approximately 300 vehicles.

-The facility is floodlit for night games with four towers providing 620 lux.
-In 2024 a $10.9 million project installed four LED towers which increased the lighting capacity to broadcast standard of 1800 lux, and also installed a large video screen for scoring and replays.

-The car park can accommodate approximately 300 vehicles.

 In 2012–2013 the Pride played 13 consecutive home games at Barlow Park without loss.
 In 2014 Barlow Park was renamed 'The Jungle' and the Pride won all 12 matches they played there.

+Barlow Park is scheduled for a multi-million dollar redevelopment led by Architectus, HKS, and Indij Design to prepare for the 2032 Brisbane Olympic and Paralympic football preliminaries.
+Permanent seating capacity will increase from 1,700 to 5,000 (reaching up to 20,000 during the Games with temporary seating).
+In 2024 a $10.9 million project installed four LED towers which increased the lighting capacity to broadcast standard of 1800 lux, and also installed a large video screen for scoring and replays.
+Further upgrades are proposed to enable the venue to be used for preliminary soccer matches in the lead up to the 2032 Olympic games, with the 1987 grandstand due to be demolished at the end of 2026.

+During the 2026-2028 Barlow Park redevelopment, the Pride will play their home games at the redeveloped FNQRL Cairns Brothers Stadium at Stan Williams Park, Manunda.